anthony-buckland/card-test/codetest/README.md

 * [Medium](https://blog.stackademic.com/building-a-simple-poker-hand-evaluator-in-c-1bb81676c25c)
 * And last but not least, https://open.spotify.com/

 That was useful for the basics, but when I went into business logic you can see I greatly diverged from the logic presented in these various tutorials.
+I wanted to try it my way!